Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Related Work

 Ghanbari et al. \cite{Ghanbari2019Practical} have mined real bug-fix patches from the HDRepair dataset \cite{Le2016HDRepair} to measure the frequency of their repair operators implemented in their approach PraPR.
 Their goal was to further confirm the generality of the 18 PraPR mutators.
 The PraPR's ``\emph{MR mutator}'', which mutates method invocation instructions, is the most frequent operator: it appeared in 8.76\% of the bug-fix patches for the HDRepair dataset.

 Those works and ours do the identification of \emph{instances} of bug-fix patterns.
 However, none of them identifies \repairspacecommits.
-For that, our approach does advanced detection of change pattern instances, and also checks rules that are specific to each repair system.
+For that, our approach does advanced detection of strategy instances, and also checks rules that are specific to each repair approach.
 Moreover, none of those papers evaluates the accuracy and precision of their tool as we do in this paper.